 Elektra Fence says she's "inspired by northern warrior-women like Bet Lynch and Jane McDonald – hence my obsession with leopard print!
 But also by strong, glamorous ladies, like Miley Cyrus, Kris Jenner and Madonna!"

 Charity Kase - Eliminated in Week Five

 Charity Kase aims to break beauty stereotypes with her unique look, and to "create a fantasy from another dimension".
 "My name comes from my ability to craft stuff on a very low budget and transform the grotesque to glamorous and maybe be both at the same time!" she says.

 Choriza May is Spanish living in Newcastle, though she says her drag was born in the UK.
 "As an immigrant queen, I’m someone with a slightly different background to the other queens in the competition, but my drag was born in the UK.
 There are millions of European immigrants in the UK, and I’m so happy to be representing them as drag queen of the immigrants!"

 The name Anubis pays tribute to her Egyptian heritage and her late father, meaning God of the Afterlife.
 "I chose the name Anubis because I wanted something that referenced my Egyptian heritage.
 My dad was Egyptian and when he passed away about three years ago, I wanted a name that paid homage to him."

-RuPaul’s Drag Race UK series 3 starts on on BBC Three and iPlayer on Thursday, 23rd September at 7pm.
-If you’re looking for more to watch, check out our TV Guide or visit our Entertainment hub for all the latest news.
+RuPaul’s Drag Race UK series 3 airs on BBC Three and iPlayer at 7pm.
+If you're looking for more to watch, check out our TV Guide or visit our Entertainment hub for all the latest news.